rubenvar/svelte-star-rating/README.md

 ### Be careful

 - Passing a rating higher than 5.0 or lower than 0.0 will break the component.
-- Not passing a unique id if there are more than one component per page will make all of the copies to show the same rating.

 ## Future

 - [ ] Write tests.
-- [ ] The component generates the unique id, no need to pass one.
 - [ ] Check the user input rating and return an error or something more usefull than just breaking the thing.
 - [ ] Improve styling of the rating number.
+- [x] The component generates the unique id, no need to pass one.